cicero343/cicero343.github.io/about.md

 <br>

 <div class="content-container">
-  Hello and welcome to my site, I’m so happy you’re here! 🥳
+  <p>Hello and welcome to my site, I’m so happy you’re here! 🥳</p>

-  I'm just a law graduate with a passion for tech.
-I also enjoy a bit of music production.
+  <p>I'm just a law graduate with a passion for tech.
+I also enjoy a bit of music production.</p>

-  Here's a cool nyan cat GIF I permanently borrowed.
-Your day has now been blessed!
+  <p>Here's a cool nyan cat GIF I permanently borrowed.
+Your day has now been blessed!</p>
 </div>

 <br>